imbue-ai/untitled-ai.github.io/about.md

 ---

 # About us
 Hi there!
-We are Untitled AI, an independent research lab investigating the fundamentals of learning across both humans and machines, in order to create more capable and general machine intelligence.

-Our research is primarily focused on self-supervised learning, especially as it relates to simulated worlds and computer vision problems.
+Generally Intelligent is is an early-stage AI research company.
+We’re working directly on building human-level general machine intelligence that can learn naturally in the that way humans do.
+Our mission is to understand the fundamentals of learning and build safe, humane machine intelligence.

+We’re supported by investors that include Y Combinator, former researchers from OpenAI, the founders of Dropbox, Lightspeed Venture Partners, and Threshold Ventures (formerly DFJ).

+**We're hiring!** If you're excited about the prospect of working directly on safe human-level intelligence, take a look at our [jobs page]() and drop us a note at [jobs@generallyintelligent.ai](mailto:jobs@generallyintelligent.ai).

 # Our team

 ### **Kanjun Qiu**
 CEO | [Github](https://github.com/kanjun) | [Twitter](https://twitter.com/kanjun) | [LinkedIn](https://www.linkedin.com/in/kanjun/)